 - if the property is currently tenanted, please provide existing tenancy agreement

 Tenants - think carefully about the type of tenant you want to attract e.g. young professionals, families or sharers.
 This will help you to decide on the type of property you buy and its location.
 The property should be let based on the equivalent of an assured shorthold tenancy agreement.
 This should be for 6-month min and 12-month max period.

 Location - do your research and visit different areas.
 Location will often affect the type of tenant you will let to.
 You don’t have to buy close to your own home.
-Think about in-demand areas of the Islands which might attract more renters.
+Think about in-demand areas which might attract more renters.
 Once you've chosen an area, think about what’s nearby e.g. transport links, parking, shops and schools.
 Pick the brains of letting agents for information about areas where properties may be easier to rent.